sarahweili/Insight_date_engineering_bigger_slice/README.md

-# restaurant POI data enrichment
+# BiggerSlice
-## Built an automated big data pipeline that enriches POI datasets to enable data scientists to optimize POI recommender with an extensive pool of feature variables.
+## Built a big data pipeline that enables restaurateurs to identify and analyze competitors based on integrated alternative data sources.